 So whether you’re really into nightlife or nature hikes or dodgeball or cosplay or laughing at terrible movies (my weird little hobby, in case you’re wondering), you can find someone on the other side of the world who enjoys the same strange things you do!
 More seriously though, meeting up with locals who share your interests means you will get to experience a unique side of your destination that will feel like it was made for you.

-Here’s how you can do it!
+Here’s how you can make friends as a solo traveler!

 Meetup: “Find Your People”

 It’s right in the site’s tagline: Meetup helps you find YOUR people.
 Look up the groups available in the city you’re traveling to, and join the one(s) that’s right for you.
 There is no interest too narrow or offbeat here.
-Especially in the cities where Meetup has majorly caught on, which is a fair amount by now, you can find fellow photographers, hikers, drinking buddies, moms, dancers, app designers, language nerds – literally any hobby or interest you can think of.
+Especially in the cities where Meetup has majorly caught on, which is a fair amount by now, you can find fellow photographers, hikers, drinking buddies, moms, dancers, app designers, language nerds.
+Literally any hobby or interest you can think of!
 And isn’t it better to meet up with locals that will let you know all about the parts of a city that will really interest you?
 The best historic sites, dance classes, and furry conventions in your new city are just a click away.

 Couchsurfing: Not Just For Crashing